ayushannand/AssistIQ/documentation/Pages/chat.md

 The `ChatPage` component consists of the following UI elements and styles:

 - An input field for the user to enter prompts or questions.
-- A "Send" button to submit the input and trigger the conversation with AIVA.
+- A "Send" button to submit the input and trigger the conversation with AssistIQ.
 It displays a loading indicator while waiting for the response.
 - A "Reset" button to clear the conversation log and reset the chat.
 It provides a confirmation dialog before resetting the conversation.
-- Chat log display that shows the conversation between the user and AIVA.
+- Chat log display that shows the conversation between the user and AssistIQ.
 Messages are displayed in a card-based layout, where user messages are displayed in an `InputCard` component, and assistant responses are displayed in an `OutputCard` component.

 ### Note